Samuel J. Friedman Theatre: Chanin operation

 The Biltmore opened on December 7, 1925, with the play Easy Come Easy Go, which transferred from another theater.
 It was the Chanins' second Broadway venue and was mainly intended for comedies and small productions, unlike the brothers' other venues.
 Theatrical historian Ken Bloom described the Biltmore's early productions as "for the most part, unexceptional".
-The Biltmore's shows in 1926 included the comedies Kongo, starring Walter Huston for 135 performances, and Loose Ankles, featuring Osgood Perkins for 161 performances.
+The Biltmore's shows in 1926 included the comedies Kongo, starring Walter Huston for 135 performances, and Loose Ankles, featuring Osgood Perkinsfor 161 performances.
 The next year, the Biltmore hosted The Barker with Huston and Claudette Colbert, as well as the comedy Jimmie's Women and the Noël Coward play The Marquise.
 S. H. Stone purchased the Biltmore Theatre for $2.4 million in November 1927, leasing it back to the Chanins for 21 years.
 Numerous flops were shown at the Biltmore in 1928, including Tin Pan Alley with Colbert, which had 77 performances.
 The same year saw Mae West's Pleasure Man, which closed after the cast was arrested for "indecency" on opening night.
 Seven more flops followed in 1929.

 One of the first new productions of the 1930s was Edwin Justus Mayer's Children of Darkness, which ran for 79 performances in 1930.
 Another relatively long production during this time was George Kelly's Philip Goes Forth, with 98 performances in 1931.
 In general, most productions at the Biltmore in the early 1930s were unsuccessful.
 Among the short-lived works during this time were Her Supporting Cast in 1931; Zombie, Border-land, and Carry Nation in 1932; and The Scorpion in 1933.
 The Continental Bank and Trust Company sued in 1932 to foreclose on a $550,000 mortgage on the theater, held by the Chanins.
 Big Hearted Herbert, which opened on New Year's Day 1934, was the theater's next hit, with 154 performances.
 The First Legion later that year was another minor hit, followed by more flops such as a 15-performance run of Fyodor Dostoevsky's Crime and Punishment.